 All electricity & water comes from the sky!
 The robust solar & wind power system provides enough 110v and 220v electricity for all daily household power requirements, including air conditioning.
 This coastal area gets 80+ inches of rain per year, which is ample to supply household water, harvested from the roof into a series of large, easily-cleaned water tanks, then into a filtered, pressurized water system, with well back-up.
 Freshwater creeks flow year round through and around the property.

-We are in the process of adding several comfortable cabanas with a separate kitchen for our friends and guests.
-This spectacular property has numerous other building sites for waterfront cabanas, private residences, or a commercial resort, accessible be paved, private roads.
+Two air-conditioned, 400-sq. ft, guest cabanas are nearby the lodge house; one is complete and furnished, the other is under construction..
+This spectacular property has numerous other building sites for waterfront cabanas, private residences, swimming pools, and/or a commercial resort, accessible be paved, private roads.

 Fruit & vegetables are grown on-site, and other produce is purchased from subsistence farmers in the area.
 We grow many mango trees, also cashew, orange, grapefruit, lime, plantain and banana trees.
 Melons and vegetables are grown on site, especially in the Bamboo Nursery.
 There are thousands of orchids and bromeliads growing wild, and flowering bushes and trees of every description.